tristanpaust/beyond14/README.md

   (Currently everything is counted as 10, no matter what the value is, and whether it is a combo or not)

 - The top progess bar, which gives additional special moves after a while is missing.

+- Bigger numbers should be scaled down to make sure they aren't getting larger than the tile itself.

+- The bottom buttons for special moves should have images instead of letters